authelia/authelia/docs/configuration/session.md

       sentinel_password: sentinel_specific_pass

       # The additional nodes to pre-seed the redis provider with (for sentinel).
-      # If not provided is seeded from the host/port combination.
+      # The first node in this list will always be the one in session.redis.host/port if specified.
       nodes:
         - host: sentinel-node1
           port: 6379